amiralisahraei/intelligent-rag-service/README.md

 - All AWS credentials are managed through IAM roles and GitHub secrets
 - Kubernetes secrets are used for sensitive configuration
+- JWT authentication provides secure API access with token-based authorization
-- Consider implementing API rate limiting and authentication
+- Consider implementing API rate limiting and additional authentication layers
 - Regular security updates for dependencies
+- Rotate JWT secret keys periodically for enhanced security

 ## License